 In order to be entitled to the dividend, you have to buy the stock before the ex-dividend date, and you can't sell the stock until after the ex date.
 The actual dividend may not be paid for another few weeks.
 WallStreetNewsNetwork.com has compiled a downloadable and sortable list of the stocks going ex dividend in the near future.
-The list contains many dividend paying companies, many with market caps over $500 million, and yields over 2%.
+The list contains many dividend paying companies, lots with market caps over $500 million, and yields over 2%.
 Here are a few examples showing the stock symbol, the ex-dividend date, and the yield.

 The additional ex-dividend stocks can be found at wsnn.com.
 (If you have been to the website before, and the latest link doesn't show up, you may have to empty your cache.)
 If you like dividend stocks, you should check out some of the other high yield stock lists at WallStreetNewsNetwork.com or WSNN.com.
 Most of the lists are free.